nrs-org/novelslop/content/vol_01/chap_09.typ

   Back when she was in middle school, she had saved a couple of emotes for times like these.
-  There was an option to carry an user's personal emote list to another device, but Mona forgot (more like did not bother) to do that.
-In the first place, it was just under a dozen emotes that she stole from her friends' messages.
+  There was an option to carry an user's personal emote list to another device, but Mona forgot (read: did not bother) to do that.
+In the first place, what she lost were just under a dozen emotes that she stole from her friends' messages.
 It was also worth noting that, until today, she had not been in any situation that required her to access that section.
 Not sure if that was good news or a depressing thing to say.